We’d all like to believe that every adoption story has a happy ending.

-But the truth is, not every adoption is a match made in heaven, and sometimes returning a pet to the shelter is the only option an adopter has.
+But the truth is, not every pet adoption is a perfect match — and sometimes returning a pet to the shelter is the only option an adopter has.

 Though the experience can be rough to manage, keep in mind that you’re making the decision for the welfare of the pet.

-Usually you can spend some time with your potential pet at the shelter and get a good idea of his personality — energy level, attentiveness, manners, etc.
+Usually you can spend some time with your potential pet at the shelter and get a good idea of their personality — energy level, attentiveness, manners, etc.

-Maybe Spike was shy and quiet in the shelter because he was uncomfortable or nervous around new people and animals.
-That Spike was your perfect match.
+Maybe your dog was shy and quiet in the shelter because they were uncomfortable or nervous around new people and animals.
+That dog was your perfect match.

 Dogs aren’t the only ones whose personalities can take a bit of a twist in new surroundings.
 Cats respond to their environments as well.

-Just because this cat sought your hand for endless scratches during your meet-and-greet session doesn’t necessarily mean that she isn’t the type of cat to dart under the couch for hours on end after hearing the doorbell.
+Just because this cat sought your hand for endless scratches during your meet-and-greet session doesn’t necessarily mean that they aren’t the type of kitty to dart under the couch for hours on end after hearing the doorbell.